jed-design/javascript/fly/readme.txt

 At the bottom, there is a link to a norwegian site for weather forcasts for a lot of flying sites, most ly norway.

 The design is made to be fast loading and easy to read, also on phones, in sun light.

+Per today (2021-05-15) there is a version of the site up here: http://jed-design.com/fly.htm

+Share, and enjoy!